Povstalec/StargateJourney/faq.md

 ___

 ## I dialed a Milky Way Stargate, why isn't it rotating?
-Milky Way Stargates do not spin if DHD is used, and symbols are instead "encoded directly".
+Milky Way Stargates do not spin if DHD is used, and symbols are instead "encoded directly."
 If you want the gate to spin, use the [interface and computercraft mod](), or dial the gate [manually (with redstone)](). <!-- TODO: add links for dialing -->

 {: .future }